 Suppressed Immune System – Ultraviolet radiation is in itself an immunosuppressant, or stimuli that reduces the overall strength of the body’s natural defenses.
 A person with a lower immune system from their physical ailments, post-transplant surgeries, or immunosuppressive surgeries, etc. are at are at an increased risk for contracting skin cancer.

-How Does Sunflower Dermatology Detect & Manage Skin Cancer?
+How Does Epiphany Dermatology Detect & Manage Skin Cancer?

 FULL SKIN EXAM– Given that time is quality of life when it comes to detecting and treating skin cancer, annual full skin exams are crucial.
 The dermatologist performs a full skin inspection and discusses their finding with you, to come up with an individualized care plan to treat your skincare concerns.
 Sometimes during the exam, a biopsy is performed.
 The skin is removed and sent for evaluation by a doctor who specializes in looking at skin under the microscope.

 VISIA Skin Analysis System– The skin on the face is one of the most common areas to form skin cancer.
 The VISIA Skin Analysis System is a comprehensive diagnostic tool that scans the face in no less than eight different settings.
 It’s in-depth evaluation looks for troublesome areas.
 It can spot anything from acne to melanoma.
 At least three of its diagnostic settings specifically look for the growth of skin cancer.